team-dante/dante-staff-docs/README.md

-# Dante Patient Documentation
+# Dante Staff Documentation

-An overview and step-by-step guide for Dante Patient, an iOS mobile application that focuses on patient care experience to help both staff and patients understand the workflow of the app.
-Please visit our [Dante-Patient-Swift](https://github.com/team-dante/Dante-Patient-Swift) repo for more details.
+An overview and step-by-step guide for Dante Staff, an iOS mobile application that focuses on internal clinic operations and patient overseeing.
+Please visit our [Dante-Patient-Staff](https://github.com/team-dante/Dante-Staff-Swift) repo for more details.

 We will keep this documentation up-to-date to reflect the current app development progress.